Putin Warns Finland, Sweden Over NATO As Ukraine Braces For Eastern Assault - UrduPoint

 But Finnish Prime Minister Sanna Marin told lawmakers: "Our security environment has fundamentally changed.

-"The only country that threatens European security, and is now openly waging a war of aggression, is Russia." - 'Behind schedule' - Despite the resources of its giant neighbour, Ukraine has managed to repel Russian forces for longer than many initially thought, fortified by weapons and cash from Kyiv's Western allies.
+"The only country that threatens European security, and is now openly waging a war of aggression, is Russia." - Kharkiv battles - Despite the resources of its giant neighbour, Ukraine has managed to repel Russian forces for longer than many initially expected, fortified by weapons and cash from Kyiv's Western allies.

-NATO on Sunday promised its open-ended support, with German foreign minister Annalena Baerbock saying it would provide military assistance "for as long as Ukraine needs".
+NATO on Sunday promised open-ended support, with German Foreign Minister Annalena Baerbock saying the alliance would provide military assistance "for as long as Ukraine needs".

+Ukraine's defence ministry announced its troops had regained control of territory on the Russian border near the country's second-largest city of Kharkiv, which has been under constant attack.

-Since failing to take the capital Kyiv in the early weeks of the war, Moscow is currently focusing on the eastern region of Donbas, near the Russian border and home to pro-Russian separatists.
+"We thank everyone who, risking their lives, liberates Ukraine from Russian invaders," Kharkiv regional governor Oleg Synegubov said, adding: "We still have a lot of work ahead of us."
+Since failing to take the capital Kyiv in the early weeks of the war, Moscow is currently focusing on Donbas, near the Russian border and home to pro-Russian separatists.

-But British defence chiefs said Russia's offensive in Donbas had "lost momentum".

-Demoralised Russian troops had failed to make substantial gains and Moscow's battle plan was "significantly behind schedule", UK defence intelligence said.
+However, Western intelligence has predicted its campaign will stall amid heavy losses and fierce resistance.

-Ukrainian presidential adviser Oleksiy Arestovich told local television Sunday that Russian troops were being redeployed towards Donbas after withdrawing from Kharkiv, the second-largest city near the Russian border.
+Presidential adviser Oleksiy Arestovich told local television Sunday that Russian troops were being redeployed towards Donbas after withdrawing from Kharkiv.

-The defence ministry later announced Ukrainian troops had regained control of territory near Kharkiv, which has been under constant attack since the invasion.

 The fall of Severodonetsk would grant the Kremlin de facto control of Lugansk, one of two regions -- along with Donetsk -- that comprise Donbas.

-But Russia's attempt to cross a river to encircle it has been repelled with heavy losses of equipment, according to Lugansk governor Sergiy Gaiday.

-And Russian-occupied railway bridges leading to Severodonetsk were blown up, the Ukrainian military said on Facebook late Sunday.
+- Heavy losses - But Russia's attempt to cross a river to encircle it has been repelled with heavy losses of equipment, while Russian-occupied railway bridges were blown up, Ukrainian officials said.

+Russia continued strikes on the Lugansk region, south of Kharkiv, killing two people and injuring nine during shelling of a Severodonetsk hospital, the Ukrainian presidency said Monday.

+Later Monday the Ukrainian side said a further ten people were killed by Russian strikes on Severodonestsk, according to the local governor.

+Separately, police in the neighbouring Donetsk region reported that six civilians were killed and 12 wounded in Russian shelling that hit 10 settlements in the area over the past 24 hours.

-- Waiting it out - Fierce fighting over almost three months of war has caused six million refugees to flee Ukraine, and another eight million have been internally displaced, according to UN agencies.
+Six million refugees have fled Ukraine since the war began, and another eight million have been internally displaced, according to UN agencies.

 But some are trying to wait it out.